 RTS Student Television Awards 2025

-The nominations for the RTS Student Television Awards 2025, sponsored by 4Skills - Channel 4’s nationwide training and development strategy, have been announced.
+The winners for the RTS Student Television Awards 2025, sponsored by 4Skills - Channel 4’s nationwide training and development strategy, have been announced.

-The awards ceremony will take place on Friday 13th June at the IET, Savoy Place, with rapper, author and broadcaster Guvna B returning as host.
+The winners were crowned at the prestigious awards ceremony held on Friday 13th June at the IET, Savoy Place, hosted by rapper, author and broadcaster Guvna B.

-Please see below the full list of nominations.
+Please see below the full list of 2025 winners and nominees, with citations from the juries.

 About the sponsor